Our Dance and Etiquette Program

 Professionally trained dance instructors take special care in planning each class to provide instruction that is compatible with the physical and social development of each grade level.
 The program teaches traditional ballroom dancing, as well as popular social dances (e.g. shag, line dances, etc.).
 Contemporary dances enable students to participate enthusiastically in the festivities at special family celebrations.
 At no time is a student met with disrespect or humiliation.
 Everyone is treated with civility and instilled with confidence.

 Live music sets the tone for students to experience dance in a true ballroom setting.
 Refreshments are provided by a caterer that our students exclaim “makes the most delicious cookies”.
 This break allows a brief period of socialization.
-Classes meet monthly from September though April at St. Columba’s Episcopal Church Great Hall (for the 2019-2020 and the 2020-2021 season).
+Classes meet monthly from September though April at St. Columba’s Episcopal Church Great Hall.
 Children are expected to wear appropriate dance attire to each class as outlined in our invitation.

 The total cost for the season is $585.00, which may be paid in one or two installments, and is non-refundable.

 “I like Capital Cotillion because it gives me a chance to meet students from other schools.”

 A third-grade girl, twirling in her living room at home said, “Now I know why they have Capital Cotillion… because it makes little girls so happy!”